LoStack/LoStack/readme.md

 ## Service Management

-LoStacks revolves around the idea of "services," groups of docker containers needed to support an endpoint.
+LoStacks revolves around the idea of "services," groups of Docker containers needed to support an endpoint.
 LoStack provides features to easily manage these groups with simple button presses.

 ![LoStack Services](docs/images/services.png?raw=true "LoStack Services")